scalable-arch/ECC-exercise/01_Basic/06_Finite_Field/README.md

 - The example of execution can be found at **'ECC 3rd homework.pdf'**.

 # Answer
-- Please refer to ECC 3rd homework.pdf
+- Please refer to **ECC 3rd homework.pdf**.

 If the results differ from the above, please modify the finitefield.py

 # Hint
-- Consider the conditions the H-Matrix must meet for 1-bit error correction and 2-bit aligned double adjacent error correction.
+- Modular-2 opeartion.
-- Modify from the [10, 6] shortened Hamming code.
+- Galois Field example URL: https://asecuritysite.com/principles/gf